DJDanl/cpp-docs.pt-br/docs/mfc/reference/cjumplist-class.md

 ### <a name="parameters"></a>Parâmetros
  *bAutoCommit*
- Se esse parâmetro for FALSE a lista não é confirmada automaticamente em destruidor.
+ Se esse parâmetro for falso a lista não é confirmada automaticamente no destruidor.

 ##  <a name="clearall"></a>  CJumpList::ClearAll
  Remove todas as tarefas e destinos que foram adicionados à instância atual do `CJumpList` até o momento.